pmacMaps/mckinneypartyof5/about.md

 title: Our Story
 page: about
 author: Kara and Patrick McKinney
 description: The story of how Patrick and Kara McKinney met.
-We hope to share parts of our lives with you on McKinney Party of Five.
+We hope to share parts of our lives with you on McKinney Party of 5.
 permalink: /our-story/
 ---